ib0b/stress-testing-app/README.md

 You can experiment with the number of nodes in your cluster, also you can change --vus which stand for number of virtual users.
 For more k6 documentation see [this.](https://k6.io/docs/)

+Change the server response as per you service requirements in *docker.js* file

 ## Results

-The following were the results of running on a c5.4xlarge, 32 vCPUs with 64GB RAM on AWS.
+The following were the results of running on a **c5.4xlarge, 16 vCPUs with 32 GB RAM** on AWS.
 ### HTTP test 60 seconds 2 Million Requests Per Minute
 <img width="776" alt="highestC5x4" src="https://user-images.githubusercontent.com/18010106/190234975-9c47f163-1817-4990-bdbd-7f66b61a6c63.png">